-The Origin of the Salvation Army
+When Did the Salvation Army Begin?

 The founder of the Salvation Army was William Booth.
 Booth was born in Nottingham, England, in 1829.
 As a young man he joined the Methodist Church and shortly thereafter, about 1844, he allegedly had some sort of “conversion experience” which led to his becoming a revivalist preacher a couple of years later.

 According to its charter issued in New York State in 1899, the Salvation Army is an organization “designed to operate as a religious and charitable corporation” whose paramount purpose “is to lead men and women into a proper relationship with God”(What Is the Salvation Army?, pp.8-9).

-The Organization of the Salvation Army
+How Is the Salvation Army Organized?

 Rather, it is more akin to the hierarchical system of Roman Catholicism.
 The international headquarters is in London and is under the authority of the international “General.”
 The General operates through a “Chief of Staff” into various overseas departments where limited administrative decisions are made.

 “In the United States, the Army is divided into four Territories, with headquarters in New York, Chicago, Atlanta and San Francisco.
 Each has its own commander with rank of Commissioner or Lieutenant-Commissioner.
-There is also a National Commander with headquarters in New York. . .”
-(What is the Salvation Army?, p.
+There is also a National Commander with headquarters in New York” (What is the Salvation Army?, p.
 10).

 The Doctrine of the Salvation Army